Dunboyne: Dunboyne Castle

-Dunboyne Castle, originally a castle was built as a seat for a branch of the Butler dynasty, the Lords Dunboyne.
-It later passed to the Mangan family and was the seat of Simon Mangan, HM Lieutenant for County Meath in the 1890s and 1900s.
+Dunboyne Castle, originally a tower house, was built as a seat for a branch of the Butler dynasty, the Lords Dunboyne.
+This tower house was destroyed during the Cromwellian invasion of Ireland, and a Georgian country house was built on the property in the mid-18th century.

-The house was sold in 1950 and became the Good Shepherd convent, in which nuns used to live and operate a mother and baby home, the Árd Mhuire mother and baby home in Dunboyne was opened by the sisters of the Good Shepherd in 1955.
-It closed in 1991.
-A partial section of the building has been dismantled.
-In 2006, the convent was sold and converted into a hotel.
+Later passing to the Mangan family, the country house was the seat of Simon Mangan, HM Lieutenant for County Meath in the 1890s and 1900s.
+The house was sold in 1950 and became a convent, in which nuns lived and operated a mother and baby institution.
+The Árd Mhuire Mother and Baby Home in Dunboyne, which was opened by the Sisters of the Good Shepherd in 1955, closed in 1991.
+A partial section of the building was dismantled.
+The convent was sold and converted into a hotel which opened in 2006.

 Sport

 Athletics

-Dunboyne Athletic Club was founded in 1928 and is located on the Rooske Road, where facilities include a 400-metre, all-weather track, IAAF standard hammer throwing cage and club house.
-In 2013 the club had 790 registered members.
+Dunboyne Athletic Club was founded in 1928 and is located on the Rooske Road.
+The club's facilities include throwing facilities, a clubhouse and a 400-metre all-weather track which opened in 2019.

-GAA
+Gaelic games

-The local GAA team, St Peters Dunboyne GAA, won the Meath Senior Football Championship in 1998, 2005 and 2018.
+The local Gaelic Athletic Association (GAA) team, St Peters Dunboyne GAA, won the Meath Senior Football Championship in 1998, 2005 and 2018.
 Dunboyne man Seán Boylan was the longest-serving county manager in GAA history and led Meath to four All Ireland victories in 1987, 1988, 1996 and 1999.

-Since its foundation in 1996, Dunboyne Ladies GFC remains the only standalone Ladies Gaelic football club in Meath.
-Dunboyne Ladies GFC have won Meath Championships several times in all under age levels up to and including Under 21s.
+Dunboyne's Ladies Gaelic football team, Dunboyne Ladies GFC, was founded in 1996.
+The team has won several titles, and won the Leinster Ladies' Senior Club Football Championship in 2021.

 Motor racing

 Dunboyne was a motor racing venue between 1958 and 1967 for both cars and motorbikes.
 The racing circuit was a 4 mile long triangular shaped circuit with a combination of fast straights and hairpin bends.
 The start/finish line was in the centre of Dunboyne village and the racing circuit itself consisted of public roads around the village.
-During these years races such as the Leinster Trophy, Dunboyne Trophy and Holmpatrick Trophy were held.
+During the late 1950s and 1960s, races such as the Leinster Trophy, Dunboyne Trophy and Holmpatrick Trophy were held.

 Football

-Dunboyne has two football clubs, Dunboyne FC and Dunboyne AFC.
+Dunboyne has two association football clubs, Dunboyne FC and Dunboyne AFC.
 Dunboyne AFC's grounds are on the Summerhill Road which has a floodlit astro turf pitch, three 11 a-side pitches, two small-sided pitches, club shop, and clubhouse.
 Dunboyne FC plays in the Phoenix Park.
-They were both officially opened by Pele in November 2009 in recognition of the club receiving the FAI Club of the Year award for 2009.
+Dunboyne A.F.C was officially opened by Pele in November 2009 in recognition of the club receiving the FAI Club of the Year award for 2009.

 Other sports

 The GUI National Golf Academy is located 5 km outside Dunboyne on the Maynooth Road.
 It has a driving range, putting green and short game area.
 There is also a golf society in Dunboyne.

-Two Irish rugby internationals, brothers Tom and Conleth Feighery who received a number of international caps in the 1970s, were born locally.
+Two Irish rugby internationals from the area, brothers Tom and Conleth Feighery, received a number of international caps in the 1970s.